-- 1. Be able to identify the major ideas associated with each group or thinker covered in the course, and thereby better understand the origins of contemporary economic theory. - 2.
-Be able to place the theories and ideas studied within the context of the times in which they developed and, where applicable, in relation to other economic theories. - 3.
-Be able to identify theories that radically differ from mainstream modern theory, and thereby better understand how the theoretical basis of economics has been, and continues to be contested. - 4.
-Be able to analyze econmic models and concepts in order to understand, explain and critique them as analytic tools. - 5.
-Be able to use writing and speaking to clarify your thinking about a subject.
+1. Be able to identify the major ideas associated with each group or thinker covered in the course, and thereby better understand the roots of contemporary economic theory.

+2. Be able to place the theories and ideas studied within the context of the times in which they developed and, where applicable, in relation to other economic theories.

+3. Be able to identify theories that radically differ from mainstream modern theory, and thereby better understand how the theoretical basis of economics has been, and continues to be contested.

+4. Be able to analyze econmic models and concepts in order to understand, explain, use and critique them as analytic tools.

+5. Be able to use writing and speaking to express and clarify your thinking about a subject.
 In the process you should sharpen both your communication skills and your ability to construct clear and coherent arguments.

-Written Assignments: There will be two short written assignments which will either be on an assigned topic or may allow each student to choose from two possible topics.
+Written Assignments: There will be two short written assignments, one of which will be on an assigned topic and one of that will allow students to choose their own topics.
 For the first written assignment you will be allowed (and may be required) to do a revision prior to receiving your final grade.
 These assignments will be quite short and there will be a strictly enforced word count maximum.
 Learning to construct uncluttered, clear and compelling arguments that make maximum use of minimum space is an invaluable skill and one that this course is designed to develop.